DAPAAADF/AutoEQ-Parametric-8-128-band/README.md

 ## Workflow Tips

-- Use `--simulate` to generate a `_PostEQ.txt` file, then upload to [squig.link](https://squig.link) alongside your target to visually verify the result before listening
+- Post-EQ simulation (`*_PostEQ.txt`) is generated automatically on every run.
+Upload it to [squig.link](https://squig.link) alongside your target to visually verify before listening.
-- For A/B comparison between targets, use `--norm-mode energy` so all presets are loudness-neutral
+- For A/B comparison between targets, use `--norm-mode energy` so all presets are loudness-neutral.
-- For vocal-focused targets, use `--norm-freq 800 --norm-mode freq`
+- For vocal-focused targets, use `--norm-freq 800 --norm-mode freq`.
+- For IEMs with HF rolloff above 12 kHz (most budget DD/hybrid IEMs), use `--freq-end 12000` to prevent the optimizer from boosting into the rolloff region.
+- Always set `--fs` to match your actual Poweramp output sample rate.
+Use `--fs 192000` if running Hi-Res bypass.

 ---